Whether you are looking to see the ancient Greek ruins or relax on the best beaches in the world, there is a perfect Greek island for everyone.

 This is the island to visit when you want total seclusion from the rest of the world and to return to the natural beauty of unspoiled Greece.

-This enchanting island is only 355 square kilometers (137 square miles) in area, located east of Patmos, and has an untouched coastline of four kilometers in length.
+This enchanting island is only 355 square kilometers (137 square miles) in area, and it is located east of Patmos.
+It has an untouched coastline of four kilometers in length.

-It was inhabited by the Emilianos family back in 1977, who created a small hotel and restaurant for visitors who stop by the island during the summer months.
+Marathi was inhabited by the Emilianos family, who created a small hotel and restaurant for summer tourists, back in 1977.

 Truly stunning beaches and quaint villages are what you will find on the Greek island of Irakleia.